gacetta/notes/react.md

   <p>testFunc('hey boobie')</p>

 ---
-## booleans, undefined, null in JSX
+## JSX - booleans, undefined, null
 ---
 booleans, undefined and null are all ignored in JSX.